 We have audited the internal control over financial reporting of Big 5 Sporting Goods Corporation and subsidiaries ("the Company") as of January 3, 2010, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-The Company's management is responsible for maintaining effective internal control over financial reporting included in the accompanying Management's Annual Report on Internal Control Over Financial Reporting.
+The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting included in the accompanying Management's Annual Report on Internal Control Over Financial Reporting.
 Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.